 The Scholarship Program does not require applicants to have work experience.

-The Selection Process consists of two rounds for Process 1 applicants and three rounds for Process 2 applicants:
+The Selection Process consists of two rounds for Process/Track 1 applicants and three rounds for Process/Track 2 applicants:

-All applicants, who complete and submit an application to the Scholarship Program, will receive an email regarding their final results, including applications that are not eligible for the Scholarship.
+All applicants, who completed and submitted an application to the Scholarship Program, will receive an email regarding their final results, including applicants who are not selected for the Scholarship.

-Applicants must fully meet the application requirements of the Vingroup Scholarship Program, must successfully complete the oral exam/interview, and must receive a letter of unconditional admission from a Targeted University to study in a supported academic field.
+Applicants must fully meet the application requirements of the Vingroup Scholarship Program and pass all the selection processes.
 Applicants must also meet health requirements by going through a General Health Check Program before commencing their studies.
-In addition, the applicant must be issued a visa from the designated country to study in the specified program.
-Finally, during the degree program, applicants must meet the minimum academic requirements determined by the degree program and must report their academic performance and research progress periodically to the Scholarship Program, and maintain the academic and visa status.
+In addition, they must apply successfully for a visa from the designated country to study in the specified program.
+During the degree program, the Vingroup Scholars must meet the minimum academic requirements determined by the degree program, report their academic performance and research progress periodically to the Scholarship Program, and maintain the academic and visa status.

 Scholarship recipients, who have completed their final academic requirements for the Master’s and/or doctoral degree, must return to Vietnam to work for a Vietnamese public university or research institute or to work for a member company of the Vingroup Ecosystem.
-The amount of time commitment is equal to at least the duration of time in the study program for which they had received the scholarship for the Master’s or doctoral degree.
-If violated, the student will have to reimburse all the scholarship grant money received.
+The time bond is equal to at least the duration of time in the study program under which the Scholars received the Vingroup Scholarship.

-However, to create opportunities for Vingroup Scholars to accumulate more related work experience in an international environment before returning to Vietnam, the Vingroup Science and Technology Scholarship Program will allow Scholars to stay in the host country to work in their field of study after graduation, provided that their immigration status allows for the Scholar to work in the particular employment position.
-The maximum work time abroad after degree completion for a Scholar with a Master’s degree is one year and up to two years for a Scholar with a PhD.
-Other requirements regarding the commitment to return and work in Vietnam remain the same.
-With this new expansion of time in the Program, Vingroup Scholars will gain more opportunities to accumulate valuable international professional experience before returning to Vietnam to contribute to the development of science and technology in Vietnam.
+To accumulate more related work experience and skills in an international environment before returning to Vietnam, the Vingroup Scholars may stay in the host country to work in their field of study after graduation (up to one year for Master’s Scholars and two years for Doctoral Scholars).
+With this expansion of time, Vingroup Scholars will gain more opportunities to accumulate valuable international professional experience before returning to contribute to the development of science and technology in Vietnam.